-- A new time-lapse video shows sea ice off the coast of Greenland is melting fast, with just 5% of the original mass remaining.
+- A new time-lapse video shows arctic ice melting off the coast of Greenland, with just 5% of the original mass remaining.

 - The oldest and thickest ice has been replaced by thinner ice, which melts more easily.